Don't be a Putz - Wash Your Hands...Use Soap Too!

 - Do you recognize that a checklist/process/standard method actually can lead to more creativity and mastery?
 If not you might benefit from exploring this paradox further.

-Have a question for Lorne?
-Ask or leave a comment below!
+Have a question for Lorne or want to leave a comment?
+Click here.